Schedule a Free Consultation | We Are Available 24/7 | Hablamos Español

 We strongly advise that you or your loved one exercise their Constitutional right to counsel before speaking with law enforcement.
 A simple procedural mistake in an interview can result in drug charges being a lot harder to beat, meaning that a technicality might cause big issues in our defense.
 Instead, contact us immediately to either schedule an initial consultation, or to have us represent an individual who is currently being held after a possession with intent to distribute arrest.
 Read more below about these charges, and contact us immediately.

-The Difference Between Possession and Intent To Distribute
+The Difference Between Possession and Intent to Distribute

 If you are arrested with a small amount of a drug like marijuana, it is likely that your lawyer will be able to prove that you had it on your person for your own personal consumption.
 In Texas, simple possession of marijuana under 2 ounces is considered a Class B misdemeanor, with possible penalties of 180 days in jail, and $2,000 in fines.